VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Other optimizations

-The primary goal of the team in this stage of the journey was to optimize the system to ensure that the UI appears sufficiently responsive to the user.
+The team performed some additional optimizations that are listed in the "Implementation details" section below.
+The primary goal of the team during this stage of the journey was to optimize the system to ensure that the UI appears sufficiently responsive to the user.
 There are additional optimizations that we could perform that would help to further improve performance and to optimize the way that the system uses resources.
-This section describes some of these potential optimizations.

-### Scaling out

-A further optimization that the team considered was to scale out the view model generators that populate the various read-models in the system.
+For example: a further optimization that the team considered was to scale out the view model generators that populate the various read-models in the system.
 Every web-role that hosts a view model generator instance must handle the events published by the write-side by creating a subscription the the Windows Azure Service Bus topics.

 ## No downtime migration